LESSEN-Project/mirrortest/README.md

 # Tutorial: Sharing Research Output with the LESSEN Organization on GitHub

 As part of our project, we would like to make your research output available on our shared GitHub organization page.
 This way we have a single location where all LESSEN research output is available to project members, industrial partners and the NWO.
-You have two options:
+To achieve this, you have two options:

 1. **Transfer the Repository** directly to the LESSEN organization.
 2. **Mirror the Repository** using a GitHub Action, which automatically synchronizes your repository with the organization’s repository on each `git push`.